d34dman/notification-server/README.md

 3. **Publish Notifications**:
    - Switch to the "Publish" tab
    - Enter a channel name and message
-   - Click "Publish Notification"
+   - Click "Publish"
    - The notification will be sent to all subscribers

 4. **View Notification History**:
    - Switch to the "History" tab
-   - Enter a channel name and limit
+   - Enter a channel name
    - Click "Get History"
    - View the notifications in the history container